The Ultimate Salkantay Trek to Machu Picchu Packing List

 Trekking Poles

-*If you don't have trekking poles, at Salkantay Trekking, we can rent you these and other camping equipment so you can use them during the Salkantay trail.
+If you don’t have trekking poles, don’t worry!
+At Salkantay Trekking, we offer rental services for this and other camping equipment so you can enjoy your hike in total comfort.

 Sunglasses

-The UV intensity in Cusco, Peru, is very high due to the high altitude and glare from the snowy mountain peaks.
+The intensity of the sun’s rays in Cusco is very high due to the high altitude and the glare from the snow-capped mountain peaks.

 Flashlight or Headlamp